 Just a few hundred yards in the other direction lies Waterloo Station.
 If you haven’t been there for a while go and see the broken paving, the piles of litter, the overdose of street clutter and the contempt with which the pedestrian is treated.
 The £175m being spent on the Garden Bridge could be much better be spent here.
-The environs of Waterloo, and its perfectly awful pedestrian connections to the rest of central London, are a national scandal that’s always about to be sorted out (promises to create “a great new public space” in front of Waterloo’s Victory Arch, “making what is now a cluttered and tawdry area more open, more spacious and much greener”.
-I’ll believe it when I see it.
+The environs of Waterloo, and its perfectly awful pedestrian connections to the rest of central London, are a national scandal that’s always about to be sorted out (promises to create “a great new public space” in front of Waterloo’s Victory Arch, “making what is now a cluttered and tawdry area more open, more spacious and much greener” remain unfulfilled).
 Waterloo should not have had to wait decades for its chronic problems to be sorted out, while money is wasted on a footbridge that even the Mayor admits serves no purpose whatsoever.

 The Guardian’s Dave Hill blogged last week that the Garden Bridge “feels blessed – or cursed – with a quintessential Borisness: spontaneous, ostentatious, very largely useless and likely to be popular just the same.”
 But Londoners have stopped laughing at “Borisness”, Dave.
 If TFL hasn’t got the money to fix bridges, put up fences or put a place like Thamesmead on the DLR map it should not waste a penny on this gimmick.
 London is “Bosky” enough already.